nigeltao/nigeltao.github.io/blog/2023/cpp-coro-part-2-await-fizz-buzz.md

 This blog post has hopefully demystified C++20 coroutines' `co_await` operator:

 - `co_await expr` marks a *potential* suspension point.
-- The `expr`, an awaitable, is asked whether to suspend or continue.
+- The `expr`, an awaitable _(Update on 2023-03-04: glossing over the optional `await_transform` mechanism)_, is asked whether to suspend or continue.
   Either way, there's a hook to run some custom code, e.g. attempt some non-blocking I/O or integrate with a custom scheduler.
 - Once again, it is up to the program (or its non-standard libraries) to explicitly `resume` a suspended coroutine.
 - There's also a hook, when resuming, to determine the value of the overall